bytecodealliance/wasmtime/docs/lang-rust.md

 This document shows an example of how to embed Wasmtime using the [Rust API][apidoc] to execute a simple wasm program.
-Be sure to also check out the [full API documentation][apidoc] for a full listing of what the [`wasmtime` crate][wasmtime] has to offer and the [book examples for Rust](./examples-rust-embed.md) for more information.
+Be sure to also check out the [full API documentation][apidoc] for a full listing of what the [`wasmtime` crate][wasmtime] has to offer.

 [apidoc]: https://bytecodealliance.github.io/wasmtime/api/wasmtime/
 [wasmtime]: https://crates.io/crates/wasmtime

 ## Creating the WebAssembly to execute

-Creation of a WebAssembly file is generally covered by the [Writing WebAssembly chapter](./wasm.md), so we'll just assume that you've already got a wasm file on hand for the rest of this tutorial.
+We'll just assume that you've already got a wasm file on hand for the rest of this tutorial.
 To make things simple we'll also just assume you've got a `hello.wat` file which looks like this:

 ```wat
 (module